Flipper-Community/flipper-community-wiki/flip-wiki/docs/tutorials/Animation_guide_meta/Meta_settings_guide.md

 * **Passive/active animation : complex design**<BR>
 Official [L1_Painting_128x64](https://github.com/flipperdevices/flipperzero-firmware/tree/dev/assets/dolphin/external/L1_Painting_128x64) is a more sophisticated passive/active animation.<BR>
 While still having only 1 ***active cycle***, this animation is however using ***bubbles*** (2 on one slot).<BR>
-This design allows an animation to extend its duration by using single bitmaps more than once.<BR>
+This design allows an animation to extend its duration by using single bitmaps more than once.
 With only 12 bitmap files, we end up with 22 inputs total in ***Frames order***.<BR>
 It may be noted that creators of OFW animations usually have dedicated bitmaps for active and passive frames (here, respectively 0-5 and 6-11).
 This is not at all mandatory and is more of a design choice.